yogeshmasaistudent/Event_loop-/README.md

  Think of it like a **stack of plates** 🍽️:
 - When a function is called → it's placed **on top**
-- When finished → it's **removed**
+- When a function  finished → it's **removed**
 - JavaScript always works on the **topmost plate**
+- JavaScript always works on the top plate.

-If something heavy sits here, everything else must **wait**
+If something heavy sits on top → everything behind it stops.**
 ---------------------------------------------------------

 ---------------------------------------------------------
 🎬 SLIDE 6 — Web APIs: Handling Slow Work for JavaScript
 ---------------------------------------------------------
-When JS sees this:
+**When JavaScript sees this:**
 ```javascript
 setTimeout(() => {
   console.log("Hey!");
 }, 3000);
 ```

+**JavaScript says — ‘Bro, I’m not waiting!
+I have more work to do.’
+It sends the timer to the browser.**

+**After 3 seconds, the browser says:
+→ Timer is done, here is your callback.**

+**But this callback cannot interrupt JavaScript.
-It does NOT wait for 3 seconds.
+  It must wait somewhere…”**
-Instead:
-Timer goes to Web API
-Web API waits
-JS continues running the next code
-After 3 seconds, browser sends a message back to JS But the message cannot interrupt JS directly…
-So where does it go?

 ---------------------------------------------------------
 🎬 SLIDE 7 — The Callback Queue (Task Queue)
 ---------------------------------------------------------
-Once the browser finishes tasks like:
+**This waiting area is called the Callback Queue.
+  Here we place tasks from:**

 - ⏰ setTimeout
 - 🔁 setInterval
 - 🖱️ Click events